c1inares/Terror_Latin_America/Terror_Latin_America.md

 ![](Terror_Latin_America_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-This distribution is incredibly terrifying especially since February 28 Popular League and FARN held hostages or kidnapped people for over half of their attacks.
-It seems they targeted innocent civilians to get what they wanted.
+This distribution is incredibly terrifying, especially since February 28 Popular League and FARN held hostages or kidnapped people in more than half of their attacks.
+It seems they primarily targeted innocent civilians to get what they wanted.

-However, it further shocked me to see FMLN only kidnapped people 4.9% of the time.
-I was under the impression this was one of their main forms of attack.
-My parents claimed the FMLN would kidnapped children and force them to join their army or they would be killed.
-They stated from what they saw the military didn’t draft children, just adults but the FMLN did.
+What shocked me further was discovering FMLN only kidnapped people 4.9% of the time.
+I was under the impression kidnapping was one of their primarily attack methods.
+My parents claimed the FMLN would often kidnap children, forcing them to join their army or face execution.
+From what they saw the military only drafted adults, while the FMLN targeted children for recruitment.

 ### Comparing Same Terrorist Group in Each Country